bigbap/Udacity_DRL_Navigation/README.md

 The goal of this project is to create an agent that can be trained to navigate a large world, collecting as many yellow bananas as possible while ignoring the blue ones.

 Banana world is an episodic and continuous environment where yellow and blue bananas are randomly dropped into the environment.
-The player receives a score of **-1 for walking over a blue banana** and a score of **1 for walking over a yellow one**.
+The player receives a reward of **-1 for walking over a blue banana** and **1 for walking over a yellow one**.
 An example of the trained agent can be seen in the gif below.

 ![trained agent](https://i.imgur.com/0JG7ud8.gif)